 The reply to SA2 LS has been postponed by three meetings.
 In RAN2#119bis meeting, we have an email discussion for it.
 If any special control for RRC_CONNECTED remote or relay UE in UE-to-UE relay is needed, the authorization is needed.
 Some companies think authorization information is useful for gNB to decide which resource allocation mode is selected if both mode-1 and mode-2 are supported.
 Regarding discovery configuration, there is no U2U specific configuration even the discovery configuration is provided by dedicated signaling.
 Therefore, we can discuss whether the authorization for U2U is needed or not after we discuss whether mode1 can be supported.

-[ToDis]Proposal 17: RAN2 to discuss if the authorization info is needed for L2/L3 U2U relay operation.
+[ToDis]Proposal 17: RAN2 to discuss if the authorization information is needed for L2/L3 U2U relay operation.

 2.5 SRAP design and E2E PC5 link